NicholasSebastian/HandalCargo-v4/README.md

   - UI tables for each table in the database.
   - Add, modify, delete functionality.
   - Search and filter functionality.
+- [ ] Feature: Dashboard
 - [ ] Feature: Welcome screen varies depending on access level.
   - L1: Welcome screen.
   - L2/L3: Dashboard.
+- [ ] Feature: Formatted PDF report generation, printing functionality.
 - [ ] Feature: Header utilities (e.g. calculator and notes)
 - [ ] Feature: Basic email.
 - [ ] Other: Change the image on the login page.
-- [ ] Other: Add the color scheme for the dark theme.
 - [ ] Feature: Write/read data to/from a JSON file for local database connection settings.
 - [ ] Other: Figure out a way to backup/restore database outside of cPanel.